-This version of the asset management plan is based on stock condition data and additional information that we have gathered on garages, non-traditional properties, energy and the wider stock.
-The five year capital programme that is attached to this plan is an updated investment plan which includes funding for strategies that were developed in 24/25.
+This version of the asset management plan is based on the stock condition data that we have.
+The stock condition survey results will provide the baseline for the investment planning process.
+The five year capital programme that is attached to this plan is the start of that investment plan, but this will need adding to as future strategies are developed.